sgutierrez8c54/codeserv/Creating-and-Running-an-Op-Mode-(Android-Studio).md

 public class MyFIRSTJavaOpMode extends LinearOpMode {
 ```

-You can also see that the sample op mode includes five private member variables for this op mode.
-These variables will hold references to the five devices that you configured earlier for the configuration file of your Robot Controller.
+You can also see that the OnBot Java editor created five private member variables for this op mode.
+These variables will hold references to the five configured devices that the OnBot Java editor detected in the configuration file of your Robot Controller.

 ```
     private Gyroscope imu;